 5. ADVANCE REGISTRATION: Competitors are encouraged to register in advance online at: regattanetworks.com.

-6. WAIVER: A waiver form will be available on Regatta Networks and must be downloaded, signed by parents of sailors under 18 yrs old and brought to registration in order to be eligible to sail.
+6. WAIVER: A waiver form will be available on Regatta Networks and must be downloaded, signed by parents or guardians of sailors under 18 yrs old and brought to registration in order to be eligible to sail.

+7. COVID Guidelines: COVID Guidelines will be posted on Regatta Networks.

 8. SAILING INSTRUCTIONS: The Sailing Instructions (SIs) will be available on Regatta Networks and should be downloaded by sailors prior to the regatta.
 For emergency purposes black and white copies will be available at the registration desk and the skippers’ meeting.